Composition closed premodel structures and the Kreweras lattice: Introduction

 In \autoref{sec:caseoffinitetotal} we explore the implications of the above theorem for finite total orders.
 Recall that we know that the ordering on weak factorization systems retrieves the Tamari lattice.
 By a very explicit bijection we can consider weak factorization systems on $[n]$ equivalently as noncrossing partitions on $[n]$.
 The collection of noncrossing partitions under refinement of partitions gives us the \emph{Kreweras lattice}, a well known, and ubiquitous, refinement of the Tamari lattice.
 We are now in a position to state the main theorem of \autoref{sec:caseoffinitetotal}.

 \begin{mainthm}[\autoref{thm:main}] Let $n \geqslant 0$.
 Then the composition closed premodel structures on the lattice $[n]$ are in bijection with intervals of the Kreweras lattice. \end{mainthm}

+\begin{remark} An anonymous referee points out the affinity between this theorem and the work of Ch\^atel--Pons \cite{chatelpons} and Rognerud \cite{rognerud}.
+Indeed, Rognerud utilizes the \emph{interval posets} of Ch\^atel--Pons to introduce \emph{exceptional intervals} of the Tamari lattice.
+These are in bijection with Kreweras intervals and thus, by \autoref{thm:main}, in bijection with composition closed premodel structures on finite total orders.
+Deeper analysis of the link between interval posets and abstract homotopy theory should prove fruitful. \end{remark}

 Equipped with an explicit description of the composition closed premodel structures for $[n]$, in \autoref{sec:stacks} we return to the question raised in~\cite{boor} regarding identifying the model structures among the Tamari intervals.
-Building on work of Bernardi--Bonichon~\cite{intervals}, we are able to construct a bijection between \emph{stacked triangulations} and composition closed premodel structures on $[n]$.
-We then further extend this bijection to certain tricolored trees.
+Building on work of Bernardi--Bonichon~\cite{intervals}, we are able to construct a bijection between tricolored trees and composition closed premodel structures on $[n]$.
 We then provide an easy-to-check criterion for if a given composition closed premodel structure is a model structure.

 \begin{mainthm}[\autoref{mainthm}] There is an explicit bijection between certain tricolored trees and Kreweras pairs under which a tricolored tree represents a model structure if and only if it does not have a red branch descended from any non-red branch. \end{mainthm}